1 Overview

 3.1 We pride ourselves on our fair and transparent recruitment and selection process.
 In line with the Bar Standards Board recommendations and the guidance set out in the Equality & Diversity Code for the Bar and the Fair Recruitment and Equality & Diversity responsibilities for AETO’s vacancies for pupils are publicised widely.
 All vacancies for pupillage are advertised on the Pupillage Gateway, in line with the mandatory timetable, to ensure equality of opportunity.
 The vacancy will also be advertised through the Firm’s website.
 Applications from internal candidates are also welcomed, all of whom would have been recruited in line with our best practice recruitment and selection procedures including competitive interview process.

-3.2 All members of the Pupillage Recruitment Selection Panel have been trained in fair recruitment and selection processes and in the use of objective and fair criteria.
+3.2 All members of the Pupillage Recruitment Selection Panel are fully competent in fair recruitment and selection processes and in the use of objective and fair criteria.
 Furthermore, all application as per our general recruitment and selection criteria are anonymised both in terms of gender and educational attainment.

 3.3 No pupillage brochure exists at present as the number of pupils to be recruited, if any, in future years is likely to be small.
 Our pupillage policy can be found on the pupillage section of our website however we would also direct pupils to the trainee solicitor section of our website, where there is a comprehensive overview of the training and working environment at the firm, which is replicated in general terms for pupils.